TheCaduceus/WARP-UNLIMITED-ADVANCED/README.md

 ## **❓FAQ**
 #### **1. How many instances of the program I can run simultaneously for same account ?**
-**I will recommend to host/run 3 or less than 3 (< 3) instances for each account because Cloudflare's API have request limits.
-Hosting/Running too many instances can cause "Too many Requests" error which indicates that API is getting too many requestes from the same account and that's why there is a cooldown timer of 20 seconds to prevent this.**
+I will recommend to host/run 3 or less than 3 (< 3) instances for each account because Cloudflare's API have request limits.
+Hosting/Running too many instances can cause "Too many Requests" error which indicates that API is getting too many requestes from the same account and that's why there is a cooldown timer of 20 seconds to prevent this.
 #### **2. How to resolve "Too many request" Error ?**
-**As already discussed above, Hosting/Running too many instances for same account cause this.
+As already discussed above, Hosting/Running too many instances for same account cause this.
 So just switch off some instances and bring down the number to 3 or < 3 instances for the same account.
-Please refer to [Issue #3](https://github.com/TheCaduceus/WARP-UNLIMITED-ADVANCED/issues/3) for more details on this.**
+Please refer to [Issue #3](https://github.com/TheCaduceus/WARP-UNLIMITED-ADVANCED/issues/3) for more details on this.
 #### **3. Will this program cause any kind of ban from Cloudflare?**
-**No, this program don't cause ban because it just use the API provided by Cloudflare for referral system.
-Neither this program create any type of load or bypass any limit set by Cloudflare for their API nor it hacks anything or changes any official record illegally.**
+No, this program NOT cause ban because it just use the API provided by Cloudflare for referral system.
+Neither this program create any type of load or bypass any limit set by Cloudflare for their API nor it hacks anything or changes any official record illegally.
 #### **4. Program isn't working & producing error as shown in the image in Termux.
 How to solve ?**
 ![](./Img/Termux-Error-1.jpeg)
-**You can run the below given command in Termux to fix it easily:**
+You can run the below given command in Termux to fix it easily:
 ```
 termux-setup-storage && pkg update && pkg i git python wget -y && pkg upgrade && pip install --upgrade pip
 ```
 #### **5. Does deploying this on Heroku/Railway/Okteto cause any ban?**
-**No, this program comes in category of Cron-Job because this program just take the WARP CLIENT ID from user and arrange it in a particular format and start pinging it in an interval of 20 seconds.
+No, this program comes in category of Cron-Job because program just takes the WARP CLIENT ID from user and arrange it in a particular format and start pinging it in an interval of 20 seconds.
 This program is lightweight and don't have any load on system.
-You can refer to [Issue #5](https://github.com/TheCaduceus/WARP-UNLIMITED-ADVANCED/issues/5) for more details on this.**
+You can refer to [Issue #5](https://github.com/TheCaduceus/WARP-UNLIMITED-ADVANCED/issues/5) for more details on this.
 #### **6. I deployed it on a platform that allow setting Environment Variables, but program not accepting it?**
-**Before deploying it on any platform which allow users to set variables in system environment, just make sure you enable `ENV` mode & disable `INTERACTIVE_MODE`.**
+Before deploying it on any platform which allow users to set variables in system environment, just make sure you enable `ENV` mode & disable `INTERACTIVE_MODE`.
 #### **7. Why use this program? we can simply use any mod of WARP app?**
-**WARP+ is for lifting the speed cap imposed by Cloudflare on free users which is server-side limit and it can't be bypassed by just modifying client-side code.
-So, availabe mods of WARP is fake? yes, they are just showing premium branding while doing nothing in reality.**
+WARP+ is for lifting the speed cap imposed by Cloudflare on free users which is server-side limit and it can't be bypassed by just modifying client-side code.
+So, availabe mods of WARP is fake? yes, they are just showing premium branding while doing nothing in reality.

 <a name="how-to-use-this-data-on-pc"></a>

 ## **🖥️ How to use this Data on PC?**
-#### **Open the WARP app in your Phone and go to `Settings > Account > Key` and copy the License Key.
+#### **Open the WARP app in your Phone and go to *Settings > Account > Key* and copy the License Key.
 Now enter that key in WARP app on Windows or MacOS or Linux.**

 <a name="contact-us"></a>